Distances between operators acting on different Hilbert spaces

 We write for short $\D_n \gnrc \D_\infty$ (with respect to $J_n$).
-We call $(\delta_n)_n$ the \emph{convergence speed}. \end{definition} Comparing this definition with that used in previous publications, one should note that there is a slight variation here.
-Here it is required that the roots of the norms satisfy the inequality in~\eqref{eq:que2}.
-Also, in the former work, the resolvents only appeared once.
-We did this modification to secure the same order when comparing to other distance and convergence notions.
+We call $(\delta_n)_n$ the \emph{convergence speed}. \end{definition} \begin{remarks}[on previous versions of quasi-unitary equivalence and convergence]

+\begin{enumerate} \item \myparagraph{Resolvents on both sides.} In previous publications, we used a slightly different version: namely, the resolvent appeared only once in~\eqref{eq:que2}, and there is no square root of the norms, the reason is already explained in \Rem{new-que}.

-\begin{remark}[Contraction property not needed] When comparing to the definition of QUE-distance the attentive reader might notice, that here the contraction property of $J_n$ is not required.
-We have shown that without loss of generality, one can turn a general $J_n$ into a contraction $\hat J_n := (1/\norm {J_n} J_n$, and QUE-convergence still holds with respect to $\hat J_n$ (see~\cite[Lemma 3.17.]{post-zimmer:22} for details). \end{remark}
+\item \myparagraph{Contraction property in old version not needed.} When comparing to the definition of QUE-distance the attentive reader might notice that $\norm{J_n}\le 1$ is not required in our previous version of QUE-convergence (see~\cite[Eq.~(1.6a)]{post-zimmer:22}).
+We have shown in~\cite[Lemma 3.17]{post-zimmer:22} that one can turn a general $J_n$ (with $\norm{J_n}\le 1+\delta_n$) not being a contraction into a contraction $\hat J_n := (1/\norm {J_n}) J_n$, and (the old) QUE-convergence still holds with respect to $\hat J_n$ and the same convergence speed.
+For the new version of quasi-unitary equivalence as in~\eqref{eq:que2}, one has a loss of convergence speed here if we replace~\eqref{eq:que1} with $\norm{J_n}\le 1+\delta_n$, namely QUE-convergence for $\hat J_n$ holds only with convergence speed of order $\delta_n^{1/2}$, see~\cite[Lem.~4.3.8]{zimmer:24}. \end{enumerate} \end{remarks}

 \begin{proof}[Proof of \Thm{main-5}] \itemref{main-5.a}$\implies$\itemref{main-5.b} follows from the fact that if $ \D_n \gnrcW \D_\infty$ there exists a parent space $\HS$ such that $\delta_n = \norm[\Lin{\HSgen}]{\iota_n R_n \iota_n^* - \iota_\infty R_\infty \iota_\infty^*} \to 0$.
 The definition via the infimum directly implies